NicholasAnthony/NicholasAnthony/README.md

 # 👋 Hi, I'm Nick Anthony!

 Welcome to my GitHub!
 I'm a **Data Scientist** based in Perth, Australia, passionate about tackling complex data challenges in healthcare.
-From building predictive models with XGBoost to crafting interactive Quarto dashboards, I love turning data into actionable insights and code into engaging experiences. 🚀
+From building predictive machine learning models with XGBoost to crafting interactive Quarto dashboards, I love turning data into actionable insights and code into engaging experiences. 🚀

 🌍 **Based in:** Perth, Australia
 💼 **Currently working on:** Big data analytics in healthcare, Quarto dashboards, and XGBoost classification models